 - Placing credit card orders by fax

-Those in Taiwan who purchased Facebook ads paid a 20% With Holding Tax (WHT) until the Taiwan Ministry of Finance issued a tax ruling on January 2, 2018 allowing for reductions to foreign enterprises that provide cross-border electronic services to Taiwan customers.
-Facebook Ireland applied and now Taiwan customers pay 6% WHT.
+Initially, companies in Taiwan that purchased Facebook ads paid a 20 percent withholding tax (WHT).
+On January 2, 2018, the Taiwan Ministry of Finance issued a tax ruling that allowed WHT reductions for foreign enterprises that provide cross-border electronic services to Taiwan customers.

-The major department stores have annual sales events during the fall season.
-These events see crowds of proportions similar to Black Friday in the United States.
+During the fall season, all major department stores have annual sales events.
+These sales see large crowds similar to those of Black Friday in the United States.